pfgithub/threadclient/README.md

 -   do not pass through cors, so ban messages cannot be shown.
 -   [ ] replies + reply preview
 -   [ ] posts + post preview
+-   [ ] fix dark flairs being displayed on a dark background
 -   [ ] user profile pages, defaulting to the overview tab
 -   [ ] poll viewing. poll voting requires gql.reddit.com which needs a website session and proxying, so no voting.
 -   [ ] wiki pages + wiki markdown parser (easy to add)